Introduction to version control with Git

 This is really good.

-See here for more details but some general rules:
+See here for more details and guidelines.

 Start your own cook book